vigneshsweekaran/flipdazed.github.io/_posts/2019-10-30-08-functions-and-editors.md

         n: An positive integer

     Example:
+        We can compare to the a theoretical value

         >>> z = (5**0.5 + 1) / 2
         >>> theoretical = int((z**10 - (-z)**-10) * 5**-0.5)
         >>> fibonacci(10) == theoretical